AdamGonda/adamgonda.com/_posts/2022-06-13-Snake-à-la-functional.md

   - Tutorial
   - Series
 titles:
-  - Useful concepts
+  - Start here
-  - The game loop
+  - In the loop
 ---

 Is `FP` better than `OOP`?
 I think yes so in this tutorial series I like to